Phalanstere/commonland/README.md

 ```

 To start an instance, you may pass an http server as an argument or leave the parameter empty.
-The the socket.io Server will be started on port 3333
+Then the socket.io Server will be started on port 3333

 ```javascript